 Hi!
-I’m Katie, co-owner and lead instructor.
+I’m Katie, owner and instructor.

 As a mother of 3, I have seen my body go through many shapes and stages of strength, but it wasn’t until I discovered Pilates that I truly felt at home in my body.
 I immediately sought out how to help others discover the same.

-As a Stott-trained Mat + Reformer instructor, with extra training in Cadillac and Stability Chair, along with BarreNone barre certification, I have the tools to lead clients through fun and challenging, but safe and intuitive classes.
-Extra credits in Myofascial Movement, Joint Dysfunction and one of a kind training with Anula Maiberg and James Crader.
+I’m a Stott-trained Mat + Reformer instructor with extra training in Cadillac and Stability Chair, and a BarreNone barre certification.
+This has led me to have the tools to lead clients through fun and challenging, but safe and intuitive classes.
+I’ve dug deeper into the world of movement through extra credits in Myofascial Movement, Joint Dysfunction and one of a kind training with Anula Maiberg and James Crader.
 Along with Pilates, I am also certified as a Level 1 Fascial Stretch Therapist (not to mention the expensive and always useful BA in Military History!) and love to learn more about the stories our bodies tell.